Associate Investigator, The Center for Pediatric Research, The Feinstein Institute for Medical Research

 Despite recent advancements in perinatal care, the incidence and prognosis of newborns with NEC is unacceptable.
-With a high case fatality ratio: with a mortality rate of nearing 30% and survivors showing poorer long-term growth and neuro-developmental outcomes NEC poses a real challenge to both clinicians and researchers.
+With a high case fatality ratio, with a mortality rate nearing 30% and survivors showing poorer long-term growth and neuro-developmental outcomes NEC poses a real challenge to both clinicians and researchers.

 Influence of human milk in establishing a healthy gut flora is important.
 Dr. Codipilly is investigating transformation patterns of gut microflora in premature infants as a function of diet aimed at understanding and preventing infantile NEC.